 Transparency: All transactions interacting with DeFi protocols are viewable by anyone.
 Traditional finance, by contrast, is much less transparent and is routinely host to scandals that involve central authorities breaking the trust users place in them.

 The history of decentralized finance begins with the launch of Bitcoin in 2009.
 Although not the first effort to create a purely digital currency, Bitcoin was the first viable system to enable value transfer without reliance on trusted intermediaries.

-Bitcoin introduced the world to blockchain technology, but its foremost focus on security means the network is not very flexible.
+Bitcoin introduced the world to blockchain technology, but its foremost focus on security means the network isn't very flexible.
 Implementing proposed changes — even when widely supported — takes a long time.
-Such rigidity serves Bitcoin well in its assumed role as a store of value for the cryptocurrency industry; yet, it makes the network less suited to supporting a DeFi ecosystem like those found on later blockchains.
+Such rigidity serves Bitcoin well in its assumed role as a store of value for the cryptocurrency industry, yet it makes the network less suited to supporting a DeFi ecosystem like those found on later blockchains.